 - A mixture of familiar and saudade colour palettes in the same book can show the difference between, say, characters who are enjoying life and a part of their environment and those who are removed.
 (As an example see Anthony Browne’s Piggyback — the father is depicted in vibrant colours while the mother is removed.
 Another is Cooke and Oxenbury’s So Much.)

-- In picturebooks you often see a page sans setting — a part of the scene has been pulled out and placed on a white background.
+- In picture books you often see a foreground without background setting — a part of the scene has been pulled out and placed upon a blank (often white) background.
 This is done to draw the reader’s attention to the emotion in the picture rather than to encourage a focus on the ambience.